 If you’re an avid entertainer but don’t have an outdoor space to accommodate your company, you’ve probably considered adding a deck to your yard.
 However, taking on a project like building a deck can be intimidating for those without experience or the proper decking tools.
 If the idea of building a deck scares you less than the cost of hiring someone to build it for you and paying it off, you’ve come to the right place.

 Even the most skilled builders are nothing without their tools.
 While we can’t make you a deck or construction expert in just a few hundred words, we can help you equip yourself with the tools you need to fake it until you make it!

-You’ll need a tape measure first to measure the total size of the framing for your deck so that you can mark your boards accordingly.
+One of the most important tools you should have is a tape measure.
+You’ll need it to measure the total size of the deck frame so that you can mark your boards accordingly.
 If you’re building a 15-foot-wide deck and your pieces of wood come 6 feet long, you’ll need to precisely measure 5 feet on each before you cut them to size.
 Otherwise, you’ll end up with planks hanging off the side or an uneven look.

 2. Carpenter’s Level

 A deck that is sloped or uneven is a tripping hazard.
 A carpenter’s level allows you to ensure everything is perfectly level, including framing, the boards being installed, and the final product.
 If you notice something is uneven, you can hoist it up with joists, use a tool to pull up sagging boards, or fix the foundation before it’s too late.

 3. Chalk Liner

 When working with hand tools, installing framing, or making cuts, you want guidelines to be as straight as possible so that everything is even.
 A chalk liner uses a chalk-coated string that you snap onto something to leave a straight-line marking.
 It’ll show you where to cut or where things should line up and is much easier than marking by hand using an edge.

 4. Pencil or Chalk for Marking